alan-lloyd/Front-End-Web-Dev-project-1-personal-blog-website/README.md

 # Front-End-Web-Dev-project1-personal-blog-website
 ## Home page and blog page using HTML, CSS, Flexbox and Grid Layout.
 Tested for mobile screen-size compatibility using Chrome DevTools.
-Also checked for accessibility compatability.
+Also checked for accessibility compliance.

  # Files: